ON THIS PAGE: You will learn about the different ways doctors use to treat children with DIG. To see other pages, use the menu.

 Descriptions of the most common treatment options for DIG are listed below.
 Treatment options and recommendations depend on several factors, including the type and grade of the tumor, possible side effects, the family’s preferences, and your child’s overall health.
 Your child’s care plan may also include treatment for symptoms and side effects, an important part of care for DIG.
 Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your child’s doctor and what your child can expect while receiving the treatment.
 Learn more about making treatment decisions.

-Surgery is the most common treatment for a child with DIG, and often it is the only treatment necessary.
+Surgery is the most common treatment for a child with DIG.
+Often, it is the only treatment needed.
 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 A neurosurgeon is a doctor who specializes in removing a tumor in the brain or spine with surgery.

 Surgery to the brain requires the removal of part of the skull, a procedure called a craniotomy.
 After the surgeon removes the tumor, the patient’s own bone will be used to cover the opening in the skull.
 There have been rapid advances in surgery for brain tumors, including the use of cortical mapping, which allows doctors to identify certain areas of the brain that control the senses, language, and motor skills, and better imaging tests to give surgeons more tools to plan and perform the surgery.